Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 The SCI rate is given when RPs assume additional responsibilities due to the child/youth/NMD’s unique needs as determined through an LOC/SCI assessment.

-The SCI rate is applicable for RPs who,as described in the DCFS 1696, SCI three (3)-tier Indicators matrix criteria, support children/youth/NMDs who need additional care, supports, and/or services, including children /youth/NMDs.
-This applies to children/youth/NMDs with medical and/or emotional/behavioral and/or developmental concerns with needs in one (1) or more of the medical, emotional/behavioral and/or developmental domains.
+The SCI rate is applicable for RPs who, as described in the DCFS 1696a, SCI three (3)-tier Indicators matrix criteria, support children/youth/NMDs who need additional care, supports, and/or services.
+This applies to children/youth/NMDs with medical, physical, emotional/behavioral, educational and/or developmental concerns with needs in one (1) or more of the medical, emotional/behavioral and/or developmental domains.

-• The criteria in the DCFS 1696 was developed to include the child/youth/NMDs condition and any additional supports, services and/or RP responsibilities to meet the unique needs of child/youth/NMD’s.
+• The criteria in the DCFS 1696a was developed to include the child/youth/NMDs condition and any additional supports, services and/or RP responsibilities to meet the unique needs of child/youth/NMD’s.

-For example, receiving Wraparound services alone does not necessarily qualify an RP for increased compensation.
-The criteria on the DCFS 1696 in the Emotional/Behavioral section shows what is needed in terms of the child/youth/NMD’s condition, care needs and any RP activities to qualify for an SCI rate.
+The criteria on the DCFS 1696a in the Emotional/Behavioral section shows what is needed in terms of the child/youth/NMD’s condition, care needs and any RP activities to qualify for an SCI rate.

 • If it is determined that the SCI rate criteria is met, the RP will receive an SCI rate in addition to the LOC rate.

-A County-specific three (3)-tiered SCI rate structure has been developed to replace the existing D- and F-Rate protocols and is used to address emotional, behavioral, developmental, and medical conditions.
-This rate structure aligns with the criteria and payments currently provided under the D- and F-rate guidelines (DCFS 1696).
-Existing D- and F-Rate caregivers will be informed that these payments will be evaluated within the LOC matrix and three (3)-tiered SCI rate structure at the time of their reassessments.
+A County-specific three (3)-tiered SCI rate structure (DCFS 1696a) has been developed to replace the previous D- and F-Rate protocols and is used to address emotional, behavioral, developmental, and medical conditions.
+This rate structure aligns with the criteria and payments previously provided under the D-rate and F-rate guidelines.
+Existing D- and F-Rate caregivers will be informed that these payments will be evaluated within the LOC matrix and three (3)-tiered SCI rate structure at the time of their reassessments, if the reassessment occurs on or after July 1, 2021.

 SCI protocol requires that reassessments must be completed to determine if there is a need to continue providing the RP with an SCI rate.
 Re-assessments will occur, as follows:

-1. Every twelve (12) months (D- and F-rate equivalent), or more frequently if determined by the PHN
+1. Every twelve (12) months LOC/SCI, or more frequently if determined by the Public Health Nurse (PHN) as applicable or requested by or on behalf of the RP.

-• On a case-by-case basis, a reassessment (i.e., F-rate equivalent) may be completed more frequently to ensure the needs and supports of the child/youth and caregiver are met.
+• On a case-by-case basis, a LOC/SCI reassessment may be completed more frequently to ensure the needs and supports of the child/youth and caregiver are met.

-Once the SCI rate reassessment is completed, the RP will be notified of one (1) of the following:
+Once the SCI rate reassessment is completed, the RP will be notified (through a Notice of Action [NOA]) of one (1) of the following:

 1. Approval for continued SCI payments at the current rate, or